sysid/tldr/pages/common/cargo.md

 - [Cargo Targets - The Cargo Book](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#binaries)
 - `main.rs`: entry point for an executable crate.
 - If the crate has multiple executables, each executable will have its own `*.rs` file in the `src/bin` directory.
-- to make a crate a lib you just rename the file main.rs to lib.rs, voil, now is a library
+- to make a crate a lib you just rename the file main.rs to lib.rs, now is a library

 There are two ways to create executable targets that don't have main.rs at their root.
 ### Method 1: Declare a binary target in cargo.toml